The Kali Ghat Temple: Where Time Bows to Mahakali

 A lesser-known yet powerful secret lies beneath the idol.

-Concealed within the pedestal of Kali Maa’s statue is a Svayambhu (self-manifested) relic—the original toe of Devi Sati.
+Concealed within the pedestal of Kali Maa’s statue is a Svayambhu (self-manifested) relic—the original toes of Devi Sati—placed inside a silver box, with a carved image of Lord Shiva lying down.
+It resembles the standard iconography of Ma Kali standing on Lord Shiva.

 Just like Ma Kali herself, the temple invites us to look beyond the visible—to seek the truth that lies beneath the form.